 3. Decorative Outdoor Cover

-If you’re interested in remodeling your home or need assistance with exterior lighting projects, call Dean’s electricians to help.
-Our licensed and insured electricians can handle all electrical projects, repairs, breakers, panels, switches and outlets, along with any home wiring project.
+If you’re interested in remodeling your home or need assistance with either an interior or exterior lighting project, call Dean’s electricians to help!
+Our licensed and insured electricians can handle all electrical projects, repairs, breakers, panels, switches, and outlets, along with any home wiring project.

 Problems with a Federal Pacific Panel